China stocks fall again despite support measures

 In addition, 28 companies suspended their previously approved IPO plans.

-Lei Mao, assistant professor of finance at Warwick Business School, said measures to support the market distorted the allocation of funds and trading behavior and could create the conditions for further sharp falls.
+Lei Mao, assistant professor of finance at Warwick Business School, said measures to support the market distorted the allocation of funds and trading behaviour and could create the conditions for further sharp falls.

 "Even an optimistic investor should not participate in the market for now," he said.